anang0g0/Feng-Rao-Decorder-for-AG-Code/README.md

 2.Simplified Understanding and Efficient Decoding of a Class of Algebraic-Geometric Codes 1994 IEEE

 3.A Simple Apploach for Construction of Algebraic-Geometric Codes from Affine Plane Curves 1994 IEEE

+4.Construction and Decoding of a Class of Algebraic Geometry Codes 1989 IEEE